Mahdi: Twelver

-In Twelver Shi'ism, the largest Shi'i branch, the belief in the messianic imam is not merely a part of creed, but the pivot.
-For the Twelver Shi'a, the Mahdi was born but disappeared, and would remain hidden from humanity until he reappears to bring justice to the world in the end of time, a doctrine known as the Occultation.
+In Twelver Shi'ism, the largest Shia branch, the belief in the messianic imam is not merely a part of the creed, but the pivot.
+For the Twelver Shia, the Mahdi was born but disappeared, and would remain hidden from humanity until he reappears to bring justice to the world in the end of time, a doctrine known as the Occultation.
 This imam in occultation is the twelfth imam, Muhammad, son of the eleventh imam, Hasan al-Askari.
 According to the Twelvers, the Mahdi was born in Samarra around 868, though his birth was kept hidden from the public.
 He lived under his father's care until 874 when the latter was killed by the Abbasids.

 Minor Occultation

 When his father died in 874, possibly poisoned by the Abbasids, the Mahdi went into occultation by the divine command and was hidden from public view for his life was in danger from the Abbasids.
-Only a few of the elite among the Shi'a, known as the deputies (سفراء, sufara; sing. سفير safir) of the twelfth imam, were able to communicate with him; hence the occultation in this period is referred to as the Minor Occultation (ghayba al-sughra).
+Only a few of the elite among the Shia, known as the deputies (سفراء, sufara; sing. سفير safir) of the twelfth imam, were able to communicate with him; hence the occultation in this period is referred to as the Minor Occultation (ghayba al-sughra).

 The first of the deputies is held to have been Uthman ibn Sa'id al-Amri, a trusted companion and confidant of the eleventh imam.
-Through him the Mahdi would answer the demands and questions of the Shi'a.
+Through him the Mahdi would answer the demands and questions of the Shia.
 He was later succeeded by his son Muhammad ibn Uthman al-Amri, who held the office for some fifty years and died in 917.
 His successor Husayn ibn Rawh al-Nawbakhti was in the office until his death in 938.
 The next deputy, Ali ibn Muhammad al-Simari, abolished the office on the orders of the imam just a few days before his death in 941.